Kids Sea Camp, Utila prepare for the Zombie Apocalypse!

 Tom: What the best thing about Kids Sea camp?

-Tom: What is your favorite Kids Sea Camp?
+Tom: What are your favorite Kids Sea Camps?

 10:15 A.M.: The small room became quiet as Woody acted as if he was listening to something outside the room.